DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 Spending energy on Permanent Patch increases and Patch Cap increases will also be persistent for the rest of your game.

+### Other features

+#### Server sync

+The client will sync your completed AP checks to your in-game checklist every time you connect to the server.
+This means that if you:

+- lose your save file
+- are starting fresh and doing a same-slot co-op
+- have had some of your checks collected by another player after finishing their game

+Your game will always be in sync with what the server has.

+**IMPORTANT:** Any checks that are synced from the server are initially only *visible* in the checklist.
+They need to be unlocked by entering any stadium or city trial, and then quitting (or finishing them normally).
+This will trigger the checkbox unlocking process for those checks.

 ## I need help!
 What do I do?

-Try the troubleshooting steps in the [setup guide (webhost link)](/tutorial/Kirby%20Air%20Ride/setup/en) or [(github link)](https://github.com/DeDeDeK/KARchipelago/blob/main/worlds/kirby_air_ride/docs/setup_en.md).
-If you are still stuck, please ask in the "Kirby Air Ride" discussion thread in the "future-game-design" channel in the Archipelago Discord server!
-[Link.](https://discord.com/channels/731205301247803413/1291501105389502554)
+Try the troubleshooting steps in the [setup guide](https://github.com/DeDeDeK/KARchipelago/blob/main/worlds/kirby_air_ride/docs/setup_en.md).

+If you are still stuck, please ask us over in the "Kirby Air Ride" discussion thread in the "future-game-design" channel in the Archipelago Discord server! [(Link)](https://discord.com/channels/731205301247803413/1291501105389502554)

-## Known issues
+## Known Issues

-- DeathLink
-  - receiving Deathlink only works some of the time/on certain vehicles
-  - receiving Deathlink just takes health down to ~0 (likely due to floating point stuff) (have not confirmed this is still a bug)
-- EnergyLink
-  - gives energy from patches received from /energylink_spend
-  - gives energy for permanent patches when transitioning into City Trial
-- Items
-  - Players cannot receive items on the following stages due to stage ID conflicts:
-    - Stadium: DESTRUCTION DERBY 4
-    - Stadium: DESTRUCTION DERBY 5
-    - Stadium: SINGLE RACE 1
-    - FANTASY MEADOWS
-  - Top Ride currently does not support items until a memory address is found that reflects whether we're in game in top ride or not
-  - Restarting the client results in all permanent patches being received again if in City Trial
-  - Patch items for City Trial are not guaranteed to work depending on what vehicle you are on.
-They always work on compact star.
-    - because of this, Energylink stops adding energy after a certain point for picking up patches (even below the max patch limit)
+Known bugs and issues are tracked in the github issues [here.](https://github.com/DeDeDeK/KARchipelago/issues?q=is%3Aissue%20state%3Aopen%20label%3Abug)

-Feel free to report any other issues or suggest improvements in the "Kirby Air Ride" discussion thread in the "future-game-design" channel in the Archipelago Discord server [(Link)](https://discord.com/channels/731205301247803413/1291501105389502554) or in the issues [here](https://github.com/DeDeDeK/KARchipelago/issues).
+Feel free to report any issues or suggest improvements either there or in the "Kirby Air Ride" discussion thread in the "future-game-design" channel in the Archipelago Discord server [(Link)](https://discord.com/channels/731205301247803413/1291501105389502554)

 ## Planned Features

-Much of the planned features are gated by progress on modding the game itself or finding proper memory addresses to read/write to.
+Much of the planned features are gated by progress on modding the game itself or finding proper memory addresses, function locations, etc. within the game's memory.
 Contributions are very welcome!
-Eventually, we will see a hard cap on what we can do with Archipelago and will need to work on creating Gecko codes and modifying the iso to make new features work.

-#### Items
-- permanent increase/decrease item spawn rates as useful/filler/trap items
-- food items as filler/useful
-- kirby abilities as useful/filler/trap items
-- kirby effects (such as "run amok") as useful/filler/trap items
-- city trial events as useful/filler/trap items
-- spawning boxes as filler/useful items
-- drop patches trap item
-- physics-based trap items (altitude increase/decrease, teleport forward/backward/random location, gravity changes, etc.)
-- generic trap or other items that work for any mode (e.g. "stun trap", which will apply sleep, freeze, etc. based on mode)

-#### Randomization
-- randomization of checklist box rewards
-- randomization of starting air ride machine

-#### Progression
-- progressive patch caps for each patch individually
-- progressive item spawn rate increases
-- progressive box color/type unlocks
-- progressive kirby color unlocks
-- progressive kirby ability unlocks
-- progressive air ride machine unlocks
-- progressive city trial event unlock items
-- progressive hot dogs/food items
-- other progressive rng-related items

-#### Top Ride
-- Top Ride items

-#### Air Ride
-- Air Ride items
-  - air ride speed increase item (permanent speed increases?)

-#### Multiplayer
-- All players receiving items in all modes

-#### Code/misc
-- more fine-grained options for which traps or patches are enabled
-- option to reveal (but not unlock) the whole checklist at game start by writing 10 to every checkbox?
-- option to fully unlock every checkbox on game complete?
-  - does this make sense to have? how does this work with games that don't have collect on?
-- option to sync the local checklist state with the server checked locations upon connection.
-  - for people who don't care about saves being edited/wiped and want the convenience of not having to juggle save files for each lobby
-  - this may have a conflict if players can get checks "offline"?
-But the client currently requires that they be connected? need to avoid this removing checks players do when not connected to the server?
-- options presets that set goals for different "game modes" (killing enemies focused checkboxes, collecting items focused, etc.)
-- enable lists of locations as goals. get every checkbox on the list to complete your game.
-Allows for making custom games, essentially
-- energylink for air ride: laps completed, enemies killed
-- energylink for top ride: laps completed, environment destroyed/interacted with
-- ItemLink with other Kirby Air Ride worlds
-- performance pass on location checking
-  - use checked_locations, missing_locaitons, server_locations as caches
-- possible variable deathlink cooldown?
-- colored logging for things like goals
+You can see a current list of planned features and other requests [here.](https://github.com/DeDeDeK/KARchipelago/issues?q=is%3Aissue%20state%3Aopen%20label%3Aenhancement)

 ## Contributing

 Feel free to [raise an issue](https://github.com/DeDeDeK/KARchipelago/issues) or [submit a PR](https://github.com/DeDeDeK/KARchipelago/pulls)!
+And you can always pop in the [discord channel](https://discord.com/channels/731205301247803413/1291501105389502554) to ask questions or collaborate!